Azure/azure-functions-sql-extension/docs/SetupGuide_DotnetOutOfProc.md

 The [SqlOutputAttribute](https://github.com/Azure/azure-functions-sql-extension/blob/main/Worker.Extensions.Sql/src/SqlOutputAttribute.cs) takes two arguments:

-- **CommandText**: Passed as a constructor argument to the binding.
+- **TableName**: Passed as a constructor argument to the binding attribute.
 Represents the name of the table into which rows will be upserted.
-- **ConnectionStringSetting**: Specifies the name of the app setting that contains the SQL connection string used to connect to a database.
+- **ConnectionStringSetting**: Passed as a constructor argument to the binding attribute.
+Specifies the name of the app setting that contains the SQL connection string used to connect to a database.
 The connection string must follow the format specified [here](https://docs.microsoft.com/dotnet/api/microsoft.data.sqlclient.sqlconnection.connectionstring?view=sqlclient-dotnet-core-2.0).

 The following are valid binding types for the rows to be upserted into the table: